AdaCore/spark2014/docs/guidance/main.rst

 team leaders and technology experts, who will find a description of the various levels of software assurance at which the technology can be used along with the associated costs and benefits.
-It also targets software developers (these are assumed to have some knowledge of Ada language and AdaCore technology), who will find detailed guidance of how to adopt SPARK at every assurance level.
+It also targets software developers (these are assumed to have some knowledge of the Ada language and AdaCore technology), who will find detailed guidance on how to adopt SPARK at the various assurance levels.

 Section :ref:`Levels of Software Assurance` presents the four assurance levels described in this document.
 It starts with a brief introduction of the Ada